This post may contain affiliate links.

-Sealing the skirting with tape
+Step 7: Sealing the Skirting with Tape

 After all of the skirting was in place, we taped along the top of all of it using HVAC tape.
-We did this both to create a seal that would prevent heat from escaping and to create a neat, finished look.
+We did this to create a seal that would prevent heat from escaping and to create a neat, finished look.

 We decided not to skirt around the front of the RV this time, partly due to the cost of so much foam, and partly due to the hassle of making skirting that would go around the tongue and tripod.

-Ways to Secure Foam Board Skirting Along the Bottom
+8 Ways to Secure Foam Board Skirting Along the Bottom

 - Snow – If you are spending winter in a place where snow stays on the ground all winter long, you can pack snow up against the foam board to hold it in place, and this provides extra insulation as well.